gustojs/nuxt-feathers-vuex/README.md

 [![npm](https://img.shields.io/npm/dt/nuxt-feathers-vuex.svg?style=flat-square)](https://npmjs.com/package/nuxt-feathers-vuex)
 [![js-standard-style](https://img.shields.io/badge/code_style-standard-brightgreen.svg?style=flat-square)](http://standardjs.com)

-Nuxt-Feathers-Vuex provides default setup for using Feathers-Vuex library, configurable through `nuxt.config.js` and with the option to automatically generate service files.
+Nuxt-Feathers-Vuex provides default setup for using [Feathers-Vuex](https://github.com/feathers-plus/feathers-vuex) library, configurable through `nuxt.config.js` and with the option to automatically generate service files.

 It's been designed to let the user override most of configuration but if you want more freedom or find that your setup strays too far away, it may be better to just use raw Feathers-Vuex.

 The documentation focuses purely on this module and doesn't explain how to use Feathers-Vuex itself.
 It's assumed the user knows it already.
+If not, please visit its [documentation](https://feathers-plus.github.io/v1/feathers-vuex).

+In case of questions, you can often find me on official chats of either Feathers or Vue.

 - [Features](#features)
   - [Ready](#ready)